-Further, the RBI has issued certain guidelines on loans and advances whereby banks are prohibited from entering into any commitment to grant any loans or advances to or on behalf of any of its directors, or any company or firm in which any of its directors has an interest as a partner, manager, employee or guarantor.
+Further, as per the Banking Regulation Act 1949, banks are prohibited from entering into any commitment to grant any loans or advances to or on behalf of any of its directors, or any company or firm in which any of its directors has an interest as a partner, manager, employee or guarantor.
+As per recent RBI guidelines, however, banks have been permitted to give loans for a few specific purposes to the chief executive officer or whole time directors of the lending bank for purchasing a car, personal computer, furniture, constructing or acquiring a house for personal use, festival advance, and credit limit under a credit card facility without seeking prior approval of RBI, provided that such loans should form part of the compensation or remuneration policy approved by the board.
 Restrictions have also been imposed on making loans and advances to relatives of the chairman, managing director or directors of the bank.